seanconlon29/Tap-into-Your-Tastes/README.md

 #### Collaborative Model
 This model was created in order to predict a user's rating based off of similar users ratings of certain beers.
 Using this information it will then provide an accurate list of 5 beers that the user will most likely enjoy.
 The recommendations created were for not only recommending beers, but also breweries that produce similar beers as to the ones highly-rated.

+This model performed decently well compared to the RMSE and MAE scores of the baseline, using NormalPredictor.
+It was then tested using mulitple algoritms such as SVD and KNNBasic, along with parameter tuning of the model.
+Overall, the model performed pretty well with an RMSE and MAE around 0.3 meaning the accuracy performed was approximately 70%.

 <figure>
     <p align="center">
     <img src="Models/Collab_Model.png"